Planet Waves: Recording

 In the summer of 1973, Robbie Robertson, lead guitarist of the Band, relocated to Malibu, California, not far from Dylan's residence.
 According to Robertson, the idea of collaborating with Dylan evolved from a conversation that took place sometime after July 28, when the Band played to hundreds of thousands of people at Summer Jam at Watkins Glen in upstate New York.
 After much discussion about that experience, the idea of touring again "seemed to really make sense," says Robertson.
 "It was a good idea, a kind of step into the past...The other guys in the Band came out [to Malibu] and we went right to work."

 Dylan had not toured since 1966, when the Band accompanied him as The Hawks.
 In the interim, he had played with the Band on a number of occasions, most recently a New Year's concert in 1971/1972 that was received warmly by the audience.
 When Dylan joined the Band for a test run at Robertson's home in September 1973, he was satisfied with the results, enough to proceed with touring plans.

 "We sat down and played for four hours and ran over an incredible number of tunes", recalls Robertson.
 "Bob would ask us to play certain tunes of ours, and then we would do the same, then we'd think of some that we would particularly like to do."

 Dylan left for New York in October to compose new material for album sessions scheduled in November.
 He already had three songs ("Forever Young", "Nobody 'Cept You" and "Never Say Goodbye") which he had demoed in June, and when he returned to Malibu after twenty days in New York, he had six more.

-On Friday, November 2, Dylan and the Band held a session at Village Recorder Studio A in Los Angeles, California.
+On Friday, November 2, Dylan and the Band held a session at Village Recorder Studio B in Los Angeles, California.
 Engineer Rob Fraboni recalls the proceedings as fairly relaxed and informal, an opportunity "to get set up and to get a feel for the studio."
 Drummer Levon Helm was not even present, as he was still in transit, on his way to Los Angeles from the East Coast.
 Nevertheless, the session was devoted to all three songs demoed in June, and Dylan and the Band succeeded in recording complete takes of "Forever Young" and "Nobody 'Cept You" as well as the master take for "Never Say Goodbye".